Steller sea lion: Range

 The range of the Steller sea lion extends from the north shore of Honshu in Japan to the Gulf of Alaska in the north, down to Año Nuevo Island off the coast of central California to the south.
 They formerly bred as far south as the Channel Islands, but have not been observed there since the 1980s.
 Based on genetic anаlyses and local migration patterns, the global Steller sea lion population has traditionally been divided into an eastern and western stock at 144°W longitude, roughly through the middle of the Gulf of Alaska.
 Recent evidence suggests the sea lions in Russia in the Sea of Okhotsk and the Kuril Islands comprise a third Asian stock, while the sea lions on the eastern seaboard of Kamchatka and the Commander Islands belong to the western stock.

 In the summer, Steller sea lions tend to shift their range somewhat southward.
 Therefore, though there are no reproductive rookeries in Japan, several consistent haul-out sites are found around Hokkaidō in the winter and spring.
 Vagrants have been spotted in the Yellow Sea and Bohai Gulf and along the coast of the Korean Peninsula and China.
-The oldest fossil known of the species was found near Kanazawa, Japan and dates to the late Early Pleistocene (0.8 Ma).
+The oldest fossil known of the species was found near Kanazawa, Japan and dates to the late Early Pleistocene, approximately 800,000 years ago.

 Ecology

 Habitat

 Steller sea lions tend to live in the coastal waters of the subarctic because of the cooler temperate climate of the area.
 Like all otariids, Steller sea lions are amphibious and spend some time in water and some on land.
-Typically, Stellar sea lions spend their time in the water feeding but haul-out onto land to reproduce, raise their pups, molt, and rest.
+Typically, Steller sea lions spend their time in the water feeding but haul-out onto land to reproduce, raise their pups, molt, and rest.
 Steller sea lions usually congregate on isolated islands because they are the ideal terrestrial habitat.
-These isolated islands are preferred by Stellar sea lions because they can avoid predation from terrestrial predators, easily thermoregulate (by means of cooling winds), and access offshore prey more easily.
+These isolated islands are preferred by Steller sea lions because they can avoid predation from terrestrial predators, easily thermoregulate (by means of cooling winds), and access offshore prey more easily.
 Some haul-out sites, known as rookeries, are commonly used for reproduction while other haul-out sites are used for other purposes like molting.
 However, both biotic and abiotic factors can influence the amount of time that Steller sea lions spend on land.
 Haul-out sites and haul-out abundance of the Steller sea lion can be determined by prey availability, predator abundance, tide levels, weather, etc.